Article 11EMS vs auditEU EED

 EU Energy Efficiency Directive Article 11 EMS vs energy audit route

-A grounded route comparison for enterprises deciding whether Article 11 points to a certified energy management system or recurring energy audits.
+A cited route comparison for enterprises deciding whether Article 11 points to a certified energy management system or recurring energy audits.

 Use it to classify the 85 TJ and 10 TJ thresholds, document three-year average consumption, and keep Annex VI evidence separate from management-system certification evidence.